abradshaw/getting-started-with-satellite-6/installation/initial_setup.md

 # Initial Setup

 The **katello-installer** is used to perform the initial setup and any future changes to the existing config.
-Its a puppet based installation an so can be re-run without overiding the previous settings.
+Its a puppet based installation and so can be re-run without overiding the previous settings.

 We will create an "all-in-one" deployment, meaning that the Satellite will have the additional roles of TFTP proxy, DHCP server and DNS server added at install time.